CDRT/docs/dash/dash_top.md

 ### Boot to BIOS [KVM Profile]

 **Boot to BIOS** implements the DMTF DASH KVM profile and allows the user to boot the managed system to the BIOS setup screen, and remotely connect to the BIOS screen via the VNC viewer.
-Through the VNC viewer, the user can access the BIOS screen and interact with mouse &amp; keyboard.
+Through the VNC viewer, the user can access the BIOS screen and interact with mouse and keyboard.

 To boot to BIOS:

 1. Select the target system you wish to boot into BIOS KVM profile
 2. Either right click on the system and select **Boot to BIOS** menu item or click on the ribbon icon **Boot to BIOS** image.
 3. When the user starts the **Boot to BIOS** workflow by clicking the Start button, the following tasks are initiated:
 4. KVM enable command is sent to the managed system.
 5. The managed system is rebooted.